osmdroid/osmdroid/src/site/FAQ.md

 ## Does my device need an sd card or some kind of storage medium?

+Update: as of v5.6, as long as application private storage is writable, the map should load and cache tiles appropriately.

 Yes. osmdroid downloads and caches map data on device and it needs to be stored on some writable medium.
 We use `Environment.getExternalStorage` and if that doesn't return a writable location (which happens some devices) then the cache won't be available, which well lead to significantly increased data usage (or osmdroid just won't work at all).
 The location can be overridden to use application private storage or whatever.

 As of 5.6, this was updated to automatically select the largest writable storage directory on start up.
 The sample application has some logic that you'll definitely want to look at it.